-The bill S. 660 aims to amend Section 44-7-320 of the South Carolina Code of Laws, which governs the denial, revocation, or suspension of medical facility licenses.
-The key change introduced by this bill is the stipulation that it will be a violation for medical facilities to use dialysate or dialysis products that are not made in the United States on patients under the age of twenty-one, except in cases where the practitioner's good faith medical judgment indicates an immediate threat to the patient's life or health.
-This addition is intended to ensure that younger patients receive American-made dialysis products, thereby potentially enhancing their safety and health outcomes.
+The bill S. 660 proposes an amendment to Section 44-7-320 of the South Carolina Code of Laws, which governs the denial, revocation, or suspension of medical facility licenses.
+The key change introduced by this bill is the stipulation that it is a violation for medical facilities to use dialysate or dialysis products that are not made in the United States on patients under the age of twenty-one years.
+This requirement includes an exception for situations where the practitioner's good faith medical judgment indicates an immediate threat to the patient's life or physical health.

 Latest Version: 44-7-320